 Resilient Heart Therapist is 100% online, meaning we don't have a physical office that you will be coming to for sessions.
 It’s important for you to have a quiet space where you can feel safe and comfortable speaking, that also has a good enough internet connection.

-Cheryl and Theresa see clients Monday-Thursday.
+We typically see clients Monday-Friday, between 8am-7pm.
 Hours vary by each clinician.
-Neither have weekend appointments available.

 Theresa: $165/ per 50-minute session for individuals

 $180/ per 50-minute session for couples and families